grafana/grafana-operator/docs/docs/proposals/003-grafanaserviceaccount-crd.md

 Since reconciling lists is a complex operation to implement, both the permissions & tokens lists are seen as authoritive.
 This means that, if defined, these lists are the full set of specified values and any customizations made through the Grafana UI are replaced/removed on reconciliation.

-Service accounts reference an instance by resource name directly to ensure correct targeting and avoid accidentialy creating accounts on instances which should not be targeted.
+Service accounts reference an instance by resource name directly to ensure correct targeting and avoid accidentially creating accounts on instances which should not be targeted.
 For now, service accounts can only exist in the same namespace as the Grafana resource as a security precaution.